A Game Theoretic Framework for Model Based Reinforcement Learning: Summary and Conclusion

-More broadly, our work adds to a growing body of recent work which suggests that MBRL can be stable, sample efficient, and more adaptable (for example to new tasks).
+More broadly, our work adds to a growing body of recent work which suggests that MBRL can be stable, sample efficient, and more generalizable or adaptable to new tasks and non-stationary settings.
 For future work, we hope to study alternate ways to solve the Stackelberg optimization; such as using the full implicit gradient term and unrolled optimization.
 Finally, although we presented our game theoretic framework in the context of MBRL, it is more broadly applicable for any surrogate based optimization including actor-critic methods.
 It would make for interesting future work to study broader extensions and implications.